IHE/QRPH.CCG/input/pagecontent/CCG_v3_launch.md

 Originally launched in 2019, the IHE CCG Profile is the result of a joint **HL7-IHE Gemini Project**[^3].
-Including as noted above, relevant underlying specifications of the HL7 CPG-on-FHIR IG[^4] are constrained and profiled by the IHE CCG Profile.
+Including as noted above, relevant underlying specifications of the HL7 CPG-on-FHIR IG[^4] are constrained and profiled by this IHE CCG Profile.

 ### List of Key Definitional Content Specifications